 - Asymmetric high riding testicle “bell clapper deformity”

-- Negative Prehn's sign (lifting of testicle will not relieve pain)
+- Negative (-) Prehn's sign (lifting of testicle will NOT relieve pain in testicular torsion)

 - Loss of cremasteric reflex (elevation of the testes in response to stroking of the inner thigh)